HopHubProject/HopHub/README.md

 No login is required, only an email address.
 As soon as the email address is confirmed, the offer is shown on the website so others can see it.

-### Add a request
-People who are looking for a ride but don't see a matching offer yet can add a request.
-Also here, no login is required, only an email address.

 ### Get in touch
 When two parties match, they can get in touch with each other using a form on the website.
 The email address of the person reaching out is used as the Reply-To address, so the recipient can reply directly for further coordination.

 ### Leave no traces
-Offers, requests and events that are no longer valid are automatically and permanently removed from the database.
+Offers and events that are no longer valid are automatically and permanently removed from the database.

 ## Features